ConvexBurrito5/TF2SentryEE/README.md

     - I2C Communication, learned how to implement and write code to utilize it.
     - Radio, utilizing 2.4Ghz wireless transceiver modules to talk from the turret to the wrangler
   - Power!
-    - The turrent and wrangler run off batteries
+    - The turret and wrangler run off batteries
     - 7v, 12v, 6v was all required.
 Got to use Buck DC voltage regulators.
     - Load calculation to make sure at least 5 hours of battery life.
   - Circuitry!